astrocket/rails-template/README.md

 ## React.js

-With [react.js](https://reactjs.org/) you can build modern single page application in the most common way.
+With [react.js](https://reactjs.org/) you can build modern single page application.
 (This template implements react.js with hooks.)

 In order to integrate react.js and rails.